gsemet/txrwlock/README.rst

         finally:
             yield rwlocker.readerRelease()

-A deferred that needs "write" access, use the following pattern:
+An Inlinecallbacks deferred that needs "write" access to a share uses the following pattern:

 .. code-block:: python